AIHubCentral/docs/assets/Realtime Voice Changer/Realism.md

 ### VSTs

-- First you will need some VST's, you can find plenty of free ones at <u>[Kilohearts website](https://kilohearts.com/products/kilohearts_essentials)</u>.
+- First you will need some VST's, you can find plenty of free ones at [Kilohearts website](https://kilohearts.com/products/kilohearts_essentials).
 I suggest their Bitcrush, Filter and Phase Distortion but you can use whatever VSTs you want.

 - There is no "prefect setting" for these VSTs so set their settings to whatever you think sounds good.